New Luxury Vinyl Flooring (L.V.F.) (Tile or Plank) - Installations

-- After the temperature has been properly set, acclimatize the new LVT to the room 48 hours prior to the installation.
-Never stack LVT more than 5 boxes high.
-Alternatively, we can acclimatize the product in our warehouse.
+- After the temperature has been properly set, acclimate the new LVT to the room 48 hours prior to the installation.

-- Please, pick up all personal items from the floor, and secure all delicate breakables (e.g., trash cans and picture frames) prior to our arrival.
+- Pick up all personal items from the floor, and secure all delicate breakables (e.g., trash cans and picture frames) prior to our arrival.

 - If the building is new construction, the building should be presented broom swept and free of all equipment, etc..